 Materials may be submitted at any time prior to or during the semester.
 Please note on the form the term for which the material is to be available.

-Materials and the Reserve Request Form(s) may be dropped off at the Public Services Desk.
+The Reserve Request Form(s) may be filled out below or at the Public Services Desk.
+Materials may also be dropped off at the Public Service Desk.

 The Library offers the following Rules of Thumb as an interpretation of the fair use guidelines: